 WHAT IS HEALTH EDUCATION?
 AND WHAT CAN YOU DO WITH A DEGREE IN IT?

 The field of health education serves to encourage healthy lifestyles through educating and serving individuals and communities in an effort to reduce disease, disability, and premature death while increasing quality of life.
 Health education draws on biological, social, psychological, environmental, medical and other sciences to design strategic and best practices for improving the health related skills, knowledge, behaviors, and attitudes of individuals and communities.
 Focusing on prevention leads to reductions in health related costs for government, employers, insurance companies, medical facilities, and individuals.
 Students who earn degrees in Community Health Education from UMF will gain skills that prepare them for employment in public health organizations, schools, hospitals and clinics, non-profit agencies, government agencies, community organizations, and many other settings working to educate, advocate, and promote policy.
-See the professional links to the left for more information about the field, and the link on Alumni in the Field for examples of where our graduates are.
+See the professional and useful links to the right for more information about the field, our alumni, and more!

 Symposium - Each year in the spring the university holds a day for students to showcase their scholarly and creative works through papers, performances, poster sessions, etc. Community Health Education students regularly partake.
 More information about symposium can be found by clicking here.